raviprakash720/college-student-portal/DEPLOYMENT.md

 ### Common Issues:

+1. **Site not loading**: Check that the `base` path in `vite.config.js` matches your repository name
+2. **API calls failing**: Ensure your backend is deployed and the `VITE_API_URL` is correctly set
-1. **Build failures**: Check that all dependencies are correctly listed in package.json
+3. **Build failures**: Check that all dependencies are correctly listed in package.json
-2. **Environment variables not set**: Make sure all required environment variables are configured in your hosting platform
+4. **Environment variables not set**: Make sure all required environment variables are configured in your hosting platform
-3. **CORS errors**: Ensure your backend is configured to accept requests from your frontend domain
+5. **CORS errors**: Ensure your backend is configured to accept requests from your frontend domain
-4. **Database connection issues**: Verify your MongoDB connection string and IP whitelist settings
+6. **Database connection issues**: Verify your MongoDB connection string and IP whitelist settings

 ### Checking Logs:

 Most hosting platforms provide access to application logs which can help diagnose issues:
+- GitHub Actions: Repository → Actions → Select workflow run
 - Netlify: Deploy settings → Functions → Logs
 - Vercel: Deployment → Functions → View Logs
 - Render: Dashboard → Your service → Logs